kamarada/kamarada-website/en/_posts/2016-10-22-keep-your-system-always-up-to-date.md

 That is, it is not possible to update the system further, because there are no more updates available: your system is really up to date.

-Remember to check for software updates from time to time using the `zypper ref` and `zypper dup` commands, as the command line interface does not notify you when there are updates available.
+Remember to check for software updates from time to time using the `zypper ref` and `zypper up` commands, as the command line interface does not notify you when there are updates available.

 [opensuse]:                 https://www.opensuse.org/
 [zypper]:                   https://en.opensuse.org/Portal:Zypper